EdmundGoodman/Warwick_modelling/writeup/writeup.md

 Final headline chart which simply shows our product making things better (two lines, one labelled without, one labelled with)

-​	- I might add something additional here (box plot of how much better our stuff is with different random seeds?)
+	- I might add something additional here (box plot of how much better our stuff is with different random seeds?)

+### Development and future work

+Throughout the development process, we presented the modelling work to other members of our team and our principal investigators, along with an external expert in the field, [Alex Darlington](https://warwick.ac.uk/fac/sci/eng/people/alexander_darlington/).
+Presenting our work was incredibly helpful not only for ensuring that we could explain everything fully and understandably, but also as we received useful suggestions about ways we could improve the model.

 ### Conclusion

 Given the fact that we have tested and validated our model to be sufficiently representative of the real world, and the model output indicates that the use of the product reduces the presence of antibiotic resistant pathogenic strains in our selected scenario, we conclude that our product is beneficial.

+There are a number of aspects in which we could expand our model into if we did not have the time constraints of the iGEM competition, but we believe that the model in it's current state both achieves it's goal of showing our product is beneficial, along with being a useful tool for understanding the issue of antibiotic resistance in its own right.

 ### Discussion